PowerShell/ProjectMercury/docs/Model-Registration.md

 - `--name` - The name of the model
 - `--deployment` - The name of the deployment
 - `--endpoint` - The HTTPS endpoint of the model
+- `--prompt` - The system prompt for the model

 Optional pareameters are:

 - `--description` - The description of the model
-- `--header <NAME>=<VALUE>` - Custom header to send to the model endpoint.
-Can be specified multiple times.
-- `--prompt` - The system prompt for the model.
-Default is no prompt is sent as the endpoint itself may provide a prompt.
 - `--key` - The API key for the model (some models may allow for anonymous access)
-- `--maxtokens` - The maximum number of tokens to generate.
+- `--token-limit` - The maximum number of tokens to allow.
 Default is 4096.
 - `--trust` - The trust level of the model: `public` or `private`.
 Default is `public`.

+For `trust`, `public` means that the model is not trusted as it's shared with other users, so when sending large amounts of data (not typed, but sent via clipboard or a file via a command), then the user will be prompted to confirm the action.
+A `private` model is trusted, so the user will not be prompted to confirm the action.

 >[NOTE] As models get more complicated and aspects of them are closed source,
 > it may make sense to eventually have an inproc library plugin model where